OutSystems/docs-product/src/develop/troubleshoot/debug/troubleshoot-debugger-connection.md

 When trying to debug a mobile application using Google Chrome or a real device some issues can arise, like a firewall blocking local ports or a device not being discovered by Service Studio.

-Below you can find a list of the most common problems that you may find when you are starting a mobile app debug session, as well as suggestions for fixing them.
+Below you can find a list of the most common problems that you may find when you are starting a mobile app debug session, and suggestions for fixing them.

 ## Issues Related With Unavailable Local Ports

 The mobile app debugger feature of Service Studio requires one or two available local ports according to the debugging target:

 When debugging on an Android device or in Google Chrome :   One available port in the development machine starting at port 9222.
-If this port is unavailable, port 9223 will be checked and so on.
+If this port is unavailable, Service Studio checks port 9223, and so on.

 When debugging on an iOS device
 :   Two available local ports in the development machine starting at port 9221.
-If this port is unavailable, port 9222 will be checked and so on.
+If this port is unavailable, Service Studio checks port 9222, and so on.

-If no available ports are found because they are in use or they are blocked (e.g. by a firewall), you will not be able to debug your mobile app in Service Studio.
+If there are no available ports because they're in use or they're blocked (for example, by a firewall), you can't debug your mobile app in Service Studio.

 ## Issues While Connecting an Android Device